perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

     - Process:
         - Validates that the map's key type is `String` (as required by OpenAPI).
         - Resolves the value type of the map.
-      - Traverses the value type using the `TypeInspector`.
+      - Traverses the value type using the `TypeIntrospector`.
           - Constructs the map schema with `additionalProperties` representing the value schema.

 - **EnumResolver**